coun7zero/todo-angular-rx/README.md

 ```

 #### Gulp v4
-The gulp tasks for this project require gulp v4-alpha ([docs](https://github.com/gulpjs/gulp/tree/4.0/docs)).
-If you don't wish to install it at this time, you must run the gulp tasks using the locally installed gulp.
+The gulp tasks for this project require gulp v4-alpha.
+If you don't wish to install it at this time, you can run the gulp tasks using the locally installed gulp.
 For example, with gulp v4 installed:
 ```bash
 gulp dev
 ```